Hotels near Katama State Park

 Which hotels near Katama State Park offer free breakfast?

-Which hotels near Katama State Park have an in-room kitchen or kitchenette?
+Which hotels near Katama State Park have a full in-room kitchen?

 Which hotels near Katama State Park have laundry facilities?